Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 Additionally, fungible tokens have a more straightforward valuation process, making them ideal for use in trading and investment.
 This is because the value of each token is identical to the value of any other token of the same type and value.

 Fungibility also has its limitations.
 For example, fungible tokens cannot represent unique or non-interchangeable assets such as real estate or art.
-This is where non-fungible tokens come into play.
+This is where non-fungible tokens (NFTs) come into play.

 What are fungible tokens used for?